-From about mid-February to June, seasonal allergies intrude on my life and I carry a tote bag of tissues to prove it.
-I can't say that I love the look of cardboard tissue boxes, though, and even worse, if you ask me, are tissue boxes with attempted cool designs on the exterior.
-I've always longed for a wall-mounted stainless steel cover, but I don't have one.
-What I do have at my disposal is some excess canvas (thanks to the many painter's drop cloths in my closet) and a few tubes of acrylic paint leftover from that time I thought I'd take up painting.
-Here's how I solved the problem:
+I loathe the look of cardboard tissue boxes, and even worse, if you ask me, are tissue boxes with attempted cool designs on the exterior.
+I've always longed for a wall-mounted, stainless steel cover, but I don't have one.
+What I do have at my disposal is some excess canvas (thanks to the many painter's drop cloths in my closet) and a few tubes of acrylic paint left over from that time I thought I'd take up painting.
+Here's how I solved the problem.

 - 1 standard square tissue box to use for measurements